phpcan/phpcan/README.md

     make
     make install

-Add "extension=buddel.so" to your php.ini file to load Buddle classes.
+Add "extension=buddel.so" to your php.ini file to load Buddel classes.

 Mandatory Hello World example: